tekgnosis-net/pdfkb-mcp/README.md

 # PDF Knowledgebase MCP Server

 A Model Context Protocol (MCP) server that enables intelligent document search and retrieval from PDF collections.
-Built for seamless integration with Claude Desktop, Continue, Cline, and other MCP clients, this server provides advanced search capabilities powered by OpenAI embeddings and ChromaDB vector storage.
+Built for seamless integration with Claude Desktop, Continue, Cline, and other MCP clients, this server provides advanced search capabilities powered by local or OpenAI embeddings and ChromaDB vector storage.

 **🆕 NEW Features:**
+- **Local Embeddings**: Run embeddings locally with HuggingFace models - no API costs, full privacy
 - **Hybrid Search**: Combines semantic similarity with keyword matching (BM25) for superior search quality
 - **Web Interface**: Modern web UI for document management and search alongside the traditional MCP protocol